 Congratulations on making the decision to attend college.
 Be sure to talk early with the disability services provider at any college you are considering attending.
 This person will be happy to meet with you and help you prepare for a successful transition from high school to college.

 At SUNY Delhi, it means you must be your own advocate.
 Your parents and Resource Room will not be on campus to advocate on your behalf.
-The Resnick Learning Center will provide some assistance, but in college you will have the primary responsibility to explain your needs and advocate for any assistance you may need.
+The Resnick Academic Achievement Center will provide some assistance, but in college you will have the primary responsibility to explain your needs and advocate for any assistance you may need.

 Remember - you will need the same skills as any other college freshman PLUS the ability to compensate for your disability.
 You can't do that unless you understand your disability, know how it affects you, and know your own strengths and challenges.